EvansWinner/awesome-line-editors/README.md

 Yeah, OK, fair enough.
 For most people, there is zero reason to be interested in line editors.
-For what it's worth, here is how I came to appreciate them.
+For what it's worth, here is how I came to appreciate them:

 #### First, distraction-free -- hey, a bird!